Eulerian Spaces: Introduction

 \section{Introduction}

-In this chapter we establish that the Eulerianity conjecture holds for Peano continua $X$ whose ground space has a product structure, in other words, where $\ground{X} = V \times P$ is the product of a (compact) zero-dimensional space $V$ with a Peano continuum $P$, thereby proving the second case \ref{THMB} of our main result Theorem~\ref{thm_crossingfinitearcs} stated in the introduction.
+In this chapter we establish that the Eulerianity conjecture holds for Peano continua with {\emph{product-structured ground space} , i.e.\ Peano continua} $X$ whose ground space $\ground{X} = V \times P$ is the product of a (compact) zero-dimensional space $V$ with a Peano continuum $P$, thereby proving the second case \ref{THMB} of our main result Theorem~\ref{thm_crossingfinitearcs} stated in the introduction.